 This river and swamp ecosystem straddling Louisiana’s Atchafalaya River is in 14 parishes of south central Louisiana.
 It is considered one of America’s last wilderness areas.
 Top activities include alligator and bird watching via boat tours.

 6. Scenic Biking

 The Tammany Trace 50-kilometer trail is a former rail line through pine and lowland hardwood forests converted into an asphalt path for both cycling and hiking.
-The trail is in the region called the New Orleans Northshore – the area north of Lake Pontchartrain – and trail segments connect the small cities of Covington, Abita Springs, Mandeville, Lacombe and Slidell.
+The trail is in the region called the Louisiana Northshore – the area north of Lake Pontchartrain – and trail segments connect the small cities of Covington, Abita Springs, Mandeville, Lacombe and Slidell.
 All five trailhead towns have charming, walkable downtown districts filled with art galleries, locally owned shops and restaurants.

 7. Garden Tours